 Wherever you are in the world, you'll want to know that you can afford to pay for any emergency medical treatment you may need.
 Long term travel insurance provides cover for unexpected medical bills and will pay for you to get home if you're too unwell to continue your trip.

 Many countries expect you to pay some or all of the cost of your care.
 For instance, if you’re travelling to the US, you must have full cover, as falling ill could result in costly medical bills.

 Likewise, if you’re travelling within the EU, you’ll still need to carry your Global Health Insurance Card (GHIC) and have cover, in case you become unwell and need treatment.

 Cancellation and curtailment

-If you do, you should be able to get some money back for any tickets and accommodation you paid for but didn’t use.
+If this does happen, your cover should mean you’re able to get some money back for tickets booked and accommodation you’ve paid for but didn’t use.

 Lost, stolen or damaged possessions

 If you're moving from place to place every few days, it's easier for things to get lost.
 Long stay travel cover can insure your valuables up to a set limit.